utkdigitalinitiatives/Automated-Ingest-for-Continuing-Publications/README.md

 6. This folder's naming convention is the content model (cModel) of the content being ingested.
           Options are: basic (basic image; jpg, png, gif, bmp), large_image (tif, jp2), book (book: tif, jp2) └── book
-7. Folder is ignored (name it whatever you want), this folder used to encapsulated a book object for processing.
+7a.
+YAML file specific to that book/issue.
+This will generate MODS for (7b) 7b.
+Folder is ignored (name it whatever you want), this folder used to encapsulated a book object for processing.
 Everything in this folder is attempted to ingest and can cause a failure if not folder structure isn't followed.
 8. Is the folder for the first page
   a) Folders must be sequential
   a) Folders must start with 1 or 1 with leading zeros (example: 000001)